gianlucafrei/EventBank/hand-in-1.md

 ## Portfolio Description

-- E1: todo
+- E1: We looked at delivery guarantees and the scaling of messaging loads.
+(Jonathan)
-- E2: We implemented event notifications between the cards service and the notifications service as well as an email notification between the account registration service and the notification service. -> TODO: Event-carried state transfer + Error Scenarios
+- E2: We implemented event notifications with the phone and email notifications and card issuing.
+Further, event-carried state transfer and error scenarios in the payments.
+(Gian-Luca/Jonathan)
-- E3: We implemented a process to open an account (todo jonathan)
+- E3: We implemented an orchestration process to open an account (Jonathan)
 - E4: We thought in-depth about the tradeoff between commands and events.
 The result is the risk based approach and asynchronous execution of payments.
+(Gian-Luca)
 - E5: We implemented a saga pattern for the payment execution with stateful retry.
+(Gian-Luca)
 - E6: We created the hand-in documentation and polished the project.
+(Gian-Luca/Jonathan)

 The messaging parts were mainly implemented by Gian-Luca.
 The orchestration parts (process engine) were implemented by Jonathan.
-However, we did the concept of the processes together and also reviewed each others code.
+However, we did the concept of the processes together and also reviewed each other's code.

 The following description give a general overview of the implementation.
 More details can be found in the documented ADRs which can be found at `/adrs/`.